-We demonstrate the approach via a fitness function measuring analogical similarity to a given base network.
+We demonstrate our approach via a fitness function measuring analogical similarity to a given base network.
 This is particularly interesting from an analogical reasoning perspective, because it enables us to spontaneously generate analogical mappings and novel analogous cases, in contrast with existing algorithms capable of generating only the mapping between two given cases.
-Spontaneously generating novel networks that are analogous to a given network, this demonstration is relevant for computational creativity applications, where methods simulating analogical creativity are sought for tasks such as story generation.

-Seeing the evolutionary optimization of information represented within semantic networks as an implementation of the idea of "memes" in cultural evolution, this algorithm can be interpreted as a novel type of memetic algorithm (MA).
-In this designation, we use the term "memetic" in a different technical sense from existing models classified as MA, and with an implication closer to the original meaning as it was first introduced as a metaphor by Dawkins [9] in his book The Selfish Gene and later popularized by Hofstadter and Dennett [22].
+Seeing the evolutionary optimization of information represented within semantic networks as an implementation of the idea of "memes" in cultural evolution, we pose this algorithm as a novel type of memetic algorithm (MA).
+In this designation, we use the term "memetic" in a different technical sense from existing models classified as MA, and with an implication closer to the original meaning as it was first introduced as a metaphor by Dawkins [8] in his book The Selfish Gene and later popularized by Hofstadter and Dennett [21].